tldr-pages/tldr/pages/common/gitlint.md

 `gitlint --msg-filename {{path/to/filename}}`

-- Read staged commit meta-info from the local repository
+- Read staged commit meta-info from the local repository:

 `gitlint --staged`